preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/index.rst

 ***************
 This is as the name says, an option where you can create sets of several Enterprise Properties and handle the set instead of each individual property.
 As a first step Property Sets is implemented for Controlled Documents.

-A list of usefil Property Sets cam already be in placem for example:
+A list of useful Property Sets can already be in place, for example:

 .. image:: property-sets.png